CodeWithJV/learning-plan-starters/README.md

 3. Refer to the corresponding markdown files for each course and module in this repository to access the course content and materials.

 Feel free to modify any of the courses or convert them into the language of your choice.
 These sample courses serve as a starting point for your own learning journey and can be customized to suit your needs.

+What questions do you think you could ask ChatGPT to extend this curriculum into more advanced aspects of the languages?

 ## Contributing